US' former diplomat Haley and Congresman Waltz call for an alliance with India | Law-Order

 - United States

-America’s former envoy to the UN Nikki Haley and a powerful Republican lawmaker Mike Waltz on Tuesday called for an alliance between India and the US that would allow both countries to maintain and expand their global strength.
+America’s former envoy to the UN Nikki Haley and a powerful Republican lawmaker, Mike Waltz, have called for an alliance between India and the US that would allow both countries to maintain and expand their global strength amidst China's aggressive postures in the region.

-“As a nuclear power with more than 1 million troops, a growing navy, a top-tier space programme, and a proven history of economic and military cooperation with the United States, India would make a strong ally,” Haley and Congressman Waltz, wrote in the latest issue of the prestigious Foreign Policy magazine.

 Waltz is a member on the powerful House Armed Services Committee, and Republican vice chair of the India Caucus.

-Arguing that post-withdrawal, it’s only India who can effectively keep a watchful eye on Afghanistan, Haley and Waltz wrote that only New Delhi can keep track of China’s southern flank.
+Arguing that post-withdrawal, it is only India which can effectively keep a watchful eye on Afghanistan, Haley and Waltz wrote that only New Delhi can keep track of China’s southern flank.

 “India operates Farkhor Air Base in Tajikistan, the only air base with the proximity to conduct counterterrorism strikes in Afghanistan.
 With an alliance, India could allow us access to strategic bases to protect US interests in Afghanistan and the broader region,” they wrote.